Sebobo/Shel.Neos.Schema/Readme.md

 Autocompletion, typehints, validation and inline docs are available also for node migrations files.
 Custom transformations & filters and their options are of course not included.

+## Features for Neos cache configuration:

+Autocompletion and descriptions for default cache frontends, backends and their options based on [the documentation](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/Caching.html).
+Custom cache implementations and their options are of course not included.

 ## How to use

 ### PHPStorm / IntelliJ IDEA